So Much Water So Close to Home: Background

 Paul Kelly had formed Paul Kelly and the Coloured Girls in 1985, named for a group mentioned by Lou Reed in "Walk on the Wild Side".
 For international releases from 1987 on, they used the name Paul Kelly and the Messengers to avoid possible racist interpretations.
 They released Gossip in 1986 on Mushroom Records in Australia and in 1987 on A&M Records for international release.
 Under the Sun was released in 1987 in Australia and in 1988 internationally.

 Their next album, So Much Water So Close to Home was released in 1989 as by Paul Kelly and the Messengers in all markets.
 It peaked at #10 on the ARIA album charts, but none of its singles reached the ARIA Top 40 Singles charts.
 The entire album was recorded in the U.S. with producer Scott Litt, best known for his work with R.E.M.
 Litt had re-mixed some of Paul Kelly and the Coloured Girls' tracks from Gossip for its US release as by Paul Kelly and the Messengers.
 So Much Water So Close to Home was released on Mushroom/White Records in Australia and A&M Records in the United States and Europe in 1989.

-The title comes from a short story of the same name by author Raymond Carver.
+The title comes from a 1975 short story of the same name by author Raymond Carver (later collected in What We Talk About When We Talk About Love).
 Album track, "Everything's Turning to White" is based on Carver's short story, it describes the tale of recreational fishermen who find a dead woman's body but continue their trip for three days before reporting their discovery to police.
 Kelly would go on to co-write the score for the 2006 Australian film Jindabyne, which was also based on the same story.
 In 1991 Paul Kelly and the Messengers released their next album Comedy.